cdl-geneseo/geneseo-dictionary/H/Hit-Up.md

 # Hit Up

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hit Up

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 1) v.
 To make an appearance at a location, usually with the intentions of drinking thereex. &quot;I think I'm going to hit up a few frats, then head to the bars.&quot;2) v.
 To contact via electronic communicationTalbot, E-H, 2008As of 2012, 97.5% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)